gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 ## Sources, Resources

-Components versions are typically built from sources, maintained in source code management systems, and transformed into resources (for example by a build), which are used at installation or runtime for the product.
+Components versions are typically built from sources, maintained in source code management systems, and transformed into resources (for example by a build), which are used at installation or runtime of the product.

 Each *Component Descriptor* contains a field for references to the used sources and a field for references to the used resources.